Skip to content

 Multi-Role Tickets

 Each ticket has explicit roles: frontend, backend, design, QA.
 This matters because agents with narrow scope make fewer mistakes.
-A frontend agent assigned to fix a UI mismatch only sees frontend files.
+A frontend agent assigned to a UI ticket only sees frontend files.
 It can't accidentally refactor the API client layer or modify shared utilities.
 Role scoping is the simplest guardrail that produces the biggest improvement in agent output quality.

 In our experience, role-scoped agents produce PRs that are 60% smaller and get approved 3x faster than unscoped agents.
 The reason is obvious once you see it: smaller scope means fewer files changed, which means faster review, which means faster merge.
 The shared Kanban board (/shared-kanban-humans-bots) shows role assignments per ticket so everyone — human and bot — knows who owns what.